pods-framework/pods/readme.txt

 **3.0 Changelog**

 * Feature: Conditional Logic for Fields - You can now choose to show or hide a Pods field based on the value of another Pods field.
 More will be expanded into this functionality in the future. #609 (@zrothauser, @sc0ttkclark, @Shelob9)
+* Feature: Support for the new WordPress 6.3 (or if you are using the Gutenberg plugin) feature for Command Palettes.
+This will allow you to contextually go to the Edit Pod screen for the matching Pod configuration of that post type. (@sc0ttkclark)
 * Added: Set up backward compatible updates to our prior `depends-on` and related logic for internal conditional logic prior to Pods 3.0 so they now properly translate over to the new format required. (@sc0ttkclark)
 * Added: When importing and exporting Pods packages, they now include the list of active components.
 * Fixed: When extending a post type or taxonomy it will now use the associated post type or taxonomy label when setting up the pod so it matches. #6350 (@sc0ttkclark)